Logo

 The inverted hammer is a bullish reversal pattern that appears after a downtrend.
 It has a small body, a long upper wick, and little to no lower wick.

-This indicates that buyers attempted to push the price higher but met resistance, and the following bullish candlestick confirms the reversal.
+This indicates that buyers attempted to push the price higher but met resistance.
+The following bullish candlestick confirms the reversal.

-The piercing pattern is a two-candlestick formation signaling a potential bullish reversal.
+The piercing line pattern is a two-candlestick formation signaling a potential bullish reversal.

 It occurs in a downtrend, with the first candlestick being bearish and followed by a bullish candlestick that opens lower but closes above the midpoint of the previous candlestick.
 This pattern suggests a strong shift in market sentiment from bearish to bullish.